-- Usage of memory and CPU time to do buffering - Still can use only one datatype in the buffer - Need to interpret the buffer correctly on the receiving side
+- Still can use only one datatype in the buffer - Need to interpret the buffer correctly on the receiving side

 A better Approach: Derived Datatypes

 MPI_TYPE_Vector: Similar to contiguous, but allows for regular gaps (stride) in the displacements

 - m...count (we send m columns) - n...number of contiguous elements (each column has n elements) - nn...stride (distance between the starting locations of adjacent blocks of data.
 The columns of the full matrix each have NN values, so NN will be the stride between the beginning of one column segment and an adjacent column segment.)